JafarAkhondali/theVCS-minorProject-securityfix-260690/README.md

 > 4. Stock Sentiment Analysis- This project uses Deep Learning to predict the behaviour of stocks using news headlines - By [Prince Mishra](https://www.linkedin.com/in/prince-mishra-7379101ab/)

+> 5. Salary Predictor- This project uses Deep Learning to predict whether the salary of a person will be less than equal to 50k or greater than 50k - By [Prince Mishra](https://www.linkedin.com/in/prince-mishra-7379101ab/)

 # Tool Box